Proposed Elbow Lake Aggregate Project

 The Montana Department of Transportation bid and awarded a contract to reconstruct a portion of Montana Highway 83 near Salmon Lake.
 The project was awarded to Kiewit, who has subcontracted LHC, Inc., to provide aggregate for the project.

-LHC has applied for an aggregate take and remove permit from the Minerals Management Bureau of the DNRC.
-They will also apply to the Montana DEQ's Opencut Mining Bureau for an Opencut Permit.
+LHC, Inc. applied for an aggregate take and remove permit from the Minerals Management Bureau of the DNRC.
+LHC, Inc., also successfully applied for an opencut mining permit to the Montana DEQ's Opencut Mining Bureau for an Opencut Permit.
 The proposed project area is in the NE4NE4 of Section 20, Township 15N, Range 14W.
-Currently, LHC, Inc., is permitted to haul aggregate to the project from a source north of Browns Lake.
-This is approximately a 50 mile round trip along highways 200 and 83.
-The permitting of the site at Elbow Lake would cut the 50 mile round trip down to a two mile round trip.

 Sign up for the email list to receive future updates on the permit application and process.